Université de l'Ontario français: History

 Efforts to establish a Francophone university in Central and Southwestern Ontario date back to the 1970s and the demands gained political traction in the 2010s with several Franco-Ontarian groups, including the Francophone Assembly of Ontario, releasing a report that recommended the creation of a Francophone university within that region on 3 October 2014.
 A private member's bill to establish a Francophone university was later introduced in the Legislative Assembly of Ontario on 26 May 2015.
 However, the bill failed to pass as the legislature was prorogued.
 While the legislature was prorogued, a report released by the Advisory Committee on French-language Post-secondary Education in Central and Southwestern Ontario noted that post-secondary Francophone education was insufficient in central and southwestern Ontario, and recommended establishing a Francophone university within Greater Toronto to help rectify the issue.

 On 22 September 2016, a provincial planning committee was created to help establish the institution, chaired by Dyane Adam, the former federal Commissioner of Official Languages, and made up of members from Toronto-based universities including Ryerson University and the University of Toronto; the president of the provincial French-language public broadcaster TFO; and members from Franco-Ontarian organizations.
 The legislation establishing the institution, the Université de l’Ontario français Act, 2017, received royal assent on 14 December 2017, and formally went into effect on 9 April 2018 at the same time as the appointment of the university's first board of governors.
 Normand Labrie was appointed by the board of governors as the university's interim president on 1 July 2018 and served until 30 June 2019.
 He was succeeded by Professor André Roy who was appointed president in August 2020.
-In February 2021, Roy resigned for personal reasons and the university's two vice-presidents at the time, Denis Berthiaume and Édith Dumont, served as the university's interim co-presidents until July 2021.
+In February 2021, Roy resigned for personal reasons and the university's two vice-presidents at the time, Denis Berthiaume and Edith Dumont, served as the university's interim co-presidents until July 2021.